What Is Hepatic Encephalopathy?

 It may be hard to notice hepatic encephalopathy at first.
 Your family or friends may see changes in your behavior or movement before you do.

 If you have a liver disease or had one in the past, your doctor may ask you if anyone has told you about changes in your personality.
-He'll examine you for signs of the physical symptoms that go along with the brain disorder.
+They'll examine you for signs of the physical symptoms that go along with the brain disorder.

-He may also give you a blood test to check for high levels of ammonia.
+They may also give you a blood test to check for high levels of ammonia.
 That's a sign that your liver is not clearing it from your bloodstream the way it should.
 Too much of that toxin can build up in your brain and lead to HE symptoms.

 Questions for Your Doctor